triton-inference-server/triton_distributed/examples/llm/tensorrtllm/README.md

 kill -9 <pid>
 ```

 ## Y. Known Issues & Limitations

 1. **Tensor Parallelism Constraints**
    - Currently limited to TP=1 for both prefill and decode workers

-2. **MPI Integration**
-   - There is a known issue with MPI initialization that may cause hangs

 ## Z. References